Flowers in the Attic (2014 film): Plot

 Another year passes and Corrine has not visited in months.
 Cathy and Chris conclude that their mother has abandoned them and begin planning their escape.
 When Corrine does return, she happily announces she has married Bart and the reason for her absence was her honeymoon in Europe.
 She is upset that the children are not more excited and seems oblivious to the deterioration in the twins.
 Olivia soon brings the children sugar-powdered doughnuts, which she says are a gift from their mother.
-Olivia beats Chris with a belt after he demands to be called by his name rather than "boy".
+Olivia beats Chris with a belt after he demands to be called by his name rather than "boy", regarding he was named after his father whose name is forbidden to mention due to his marriage to Corrine.
 Cathy tends to his wounds and admits her fear of losing him.
 Chris assures her nothing will happen to him and they kiss.
 When Olivia comes to deliver their food, Chris tells her that she was right about them being the "devil's spawn" and pleads for forgiveness.
 After she leaves, Chris reveals the whole scene was a scheme to get an impression of the attic key in soap, and he carves a wooden copy.

 Now able to leave the attic, Cathy and Chris begin to steal money from their mother's room to finance an escape by train.
 On a night raid, Cathy finds Bart asleep and kisses him.
 Chris later overhears his mother and Bart talking about a dream of a young, blonde-haired girl coming into the room and kissing Bart.
 Chris angrily confronts Cathy, who assures him that the kiss meant nothing and she only did it out of curiosity.
 She kisses him and they end up having sex.
 Cathy suggests they move to Florida and Chris tells her that he loves her and can never love anyone else.
-Carrie suddenly announces that Cory isn't feeling good.
-It becomes obvious that Cory is seriously ill.
-Cathy tells Olivia and Corrine that Cory is sick and demands her mother take Cory to a hospital, threatening revenge if she does not.
+Carrie suddenly announces that Cory is seriously ill.
+Cathy tells Olivia and Corrine of this and demands her mother take Cory to a hospital, threatening revenge if she does not.
 The next day, Corrine tells them Cory had pneumonia and died, and has already been buried.